josh-collinsworth/joco-sveltekit/src/routes/blog/posts/8-student-portfolio-mistakes.md

 Admittedly, the fact that Helvetica is everywhere is not Helvetica's fault, and could even be used as an argument for its merit.
 But no matter how good your work is, it still has to be _yours_, and Helvetica looks like the work of generations of other designers who were using it way before you or I ever heard of it.

+The point of your portfolio is to make you stand out, and it's hard to stand out as a student using the world's most generic typeface.

-<Highlight>The point of your portfolio is to make you stand out, and it's hard to stand out as a student using the world's most generic typeface.</Highlight>
+<Callout class="former-highlight">The point of your portfolio is to make you stand out, and it's hard to stand out as a student using the world's most generic typeface.</Callout>

 However, don't make the mistake of thinking that this advice is strictly tied to one specific family or font.
 Helvetica is only the most notorious example.
 Too many projects that might otherwise look fresh and outstanding instead may feel homogenous and ordinary when overworked type families are employed.
 Just like Helvetica, there's nothing wrong with Futura, Myriad, Bodoni or Gill Sans (ok, maybe there's something wrong with Gill Sans.
 If you ask me, anyway).
 But again, the point of your portfolio is to show how you and your work are different than anyone else and their work—how _you personally_ make a project unique with your own individual touch.
 And that's tough to do when all your typefaces are also in every other student portfolio out there.